Beginners Interactive NetLogo Dictionary (BIND)

 Steps one through three should be run with %-SLOW-TWITCH slider set to 50.

-4. An issue rarely addressed in conventional training is that of genetic ability.
-A major factor effecting this the proportion of slow twitch vs. fast twitch muscle fibers a person possesses.
+An issue rarely addressed in conventional training is that of genetic ability.
+A major factor affecting this is the proportion of slow twitch vs. fast twitch muscle fibers a person possesses.
 Slow twitch fibers provide for greater endurance, fast twitch greater strength and size.

 Attempt to obtain maximal muscular development with the %-SLOW-TWITCH slider set at 90% and then 10%.
 How do the results one can obtain vary with genetic ability?
 Training methods?
 What does this suggest about the average person following the routines of genetically gifted professional bodybuilders?